Buenos Aires has a lot to offer. Soccer, Tango, History, Best Food, French arquitecture, and more

 Cook argentinean food like a local

-A new experience has arrived to Buenos Aires: located in the trendy Palermo Holiwood or in the very new Colegiales, The experience to live in this original restaurants consists in cooking typical Argentinean food with your own hands.
+A new experience has arrived to Buenos Aires: located in the very new Colegiales, The experience to live in this original restaurants consists in cooking typical Argentinean food with your own hands.

-Their unique dinner party's concept is to teach you the fundamentals of what being an Argentine is all about, while you have more fun than anywhere else.
+Their unique lunch concept is to teach you the fundamentals of what being an argentine is all about, while you have more fun than anywhere else.
 Learn how to close your own empanada using the 'repulge' technique, to order steak your way in Spanish, to prepare your own 'mate' drink, and taste the delicious “alfajores” are in between the unique experiences that you are going to live.

 Contact us and we will book it for you email@example.com or whatssApp +54 9 11 7034 7180